vjelic/rocprofiler-compute-glog-fork/docs/how-to/profile/mode.rst

    running a roofline benchmark on your system.

 ``--roofline-data-type <datatype>``
-   Allows you to specify datatypes that you want plotted in the roofline PDF output(s).
-Selecting more than one datatype will overlay the results onto the same plot.
+   Allows you to specify data types that you want plotted in the roofline PDF output(s).
+Selecting more than one data type will overlay the results onto the same plot.
 Default: FP32

 .. note::

-  For more information on datatypes supported based on the GPU architecture, see :doc:`../../conceptual/performance-model`
+  For more information on data types supported based on the GPU architecture, see :doc:`../../conceptual/performance-model`

 To distinguish different kernels in your ``.pdf`` roofline plot use ``--kernel-names``.
 This will give each kernel a unique marker identifiable from